 But we so easily can spin meaning to hide the conflict – not even realizing that is what we are doing.
 This may be how some leaders can unknowingly be the source of a choking sociopolitical culture – by operating according to their social instinct.

 I just described how we could interpret messages and behave in ways that induce behavior in others according to how we interpreted or expect – even if the behavior didn’t first manifest.
-The other side of the Self-Fulfilling Prophecy is our tendency to automatically behave according to the expectation from others we perceived, whether real or not.
+The other side of the Self-Fulfilling Prophecy is our tendency to automatically behave according to the expectation from others we perceive, whether real or not.
 This leads to the second example of The Implicit: Stereotype Threat.

 Most of the time, people are not aware of this fear or this other side of the system.
 Stereotype Threat is only an easily detected manifestation of our fundamental tendency to implicitly behave as others expect.